Bashar al-Assad: Human rights

+The government also denied permission for human rights organisations and independent NGOs to work in the country.
 In 2010, Syria banned face veils at universities.
-Following the Syrian uprising in 2011, Assad partially relaxed the veil ban.Foreign Affairs journal released an editorial on the Syrian situation in the wake of the 2011 protests:
+Following the protests of the Syrian revolution in 2011, Assad partially relaxed the veil ban.

+Foreign Affairs journal released an editorial on the Syrian situation in the wake of the 2011 protests:

-Between 2011 and 2013; the state security apparatus is believed to have tortured and killed over 10,000 civil activists, political dissidents, journalists, civil defense volunteers and those accused of treason and terror charges, as part of a campaign of deadly crackdown ordered by Assad.
+Between 2011 and 2013, the state security apparatus was believed to have tortured and killed over 10,000 civil activists, political dissidents, journalists, civil defense volunteers and those accused of treason and terror charges, as part of a campaign of deadly crackdown ordered by Assad.
+In June 2023, UN General Assembly voted in favour of establishing an independent body to investigate the whereabouts of hundreds of thousands of missing civilians who have been forcibly disappeared, killed or languishing in Assad regime's dungeons and torture chambers.
+The vote was condemned by Russia, North Korea and Iran.